Codeintuition vs Striver: Depth vs Free Breadth

 - βYou want a completely free path with no cost at any point

 Striver's content is free.
 So is Codeintuition's starting point.
-The Arrays and Singly Linked List courses cover 63 lessons, 85 problems, and 15 patterns with the same three-phase model used in the DP example above.
-The difference: every pattern includes the identification lesson that teaches you the structural triggers before you ever attempt a problem.
+The Arrays and Singly Linked List courses use the same three phase model from the DP example above, covering 15 patterns across 63 lessons and 85 problems.
+Every pattern includes the identification lesson that teaches you the structural triggers before you ever attempt a problem.
 Permanently free, no credit card.
+Compare how Striver's explanation of two pointers feels against Codeintuition's identification lesson for the same pattern, and see which method produces the reasoning you can reproduce independently.
 Compare the experience side by side with Striver's explanation of the same pattern and decide which method produces the skill that transfers.

 βStriver's content is good.
 The question is whether reading explanations and tracing execution build the same skill.β